intel-iot-devkit/how-to-code-samples/README.md

 ## What It Is

-Using an Intel® Edison board, this project lets you create a earthquake detector that:
-- senses motion using the digital accellerometer;
+Using an Intel® Edison board, this project lets you create a earthquake detector that will sense motion using the digital accellerometer.

-- checks live earthquake data, using the USGS* API.
+In addition it checks live earthquake data, using the USGS* API.

-- displays the earthquake on the LCD;
+It will also display the earthquake on the LCD.

 ## How It Works